• Skip to primary navigation

 • Slice the bacon into strips.
 Again, personal preference on size.
 If you want big chunks of bacon or smaller pieces throughout, it's your call.

-• Once the meat is cooked all the way through, chop it up into smaller pieces and then remove it with a slotted spoon or spider and set aside.
-DON'T throw the fat at the bottom of the pan away!
+• Once the meat is cooked all the way through, chop it up into smaller pieces and then remove it with a slotted spoon or plate of diced bell peppers and onions being added to a dutch oven for chili

 • Add garlic and cook 1-2 more minutes but don't let it burn!